perlun/dotfiles/README.md

 - [Mou](http://mouapp.com/): Markdown-editor which works quite well, and has a nice preview pane also.
 - [Parallels](http://www.parallels.com): A great virtualization app, to be able to run Windows 10, Visual Studio, etc.
 - [ScrollReverser](http://www.macupdate.com/app/mac/37872/scroll-reverser): "Natural scrolling" is already supported by OS X, but if you only want to use it for the trackpad but not external mice, this is a great help.

+## Recommended tools (Debian)

+- [pg_hba.ctl](pg_hba.ctl) settings, to make URLs like `postgres://localhost/foo_database` work for any local user. **Caveat**: not secure for customer/multi-user environments.
+- Reconfigure Klipper to sync clipboards (to avoid letting Ctrl-C and mouse-selection in Konsole copy to different clipboards, which can be annoying if mentally switching between macOS and Debian often, which have different semantics in this area.)

 ## Stuff I don't use so much any more